 1.2 The current model is fragile

 In the dominant deployment model, credentials are stored on the same cloud server that runs the agent.
 A single compromise exposes everything.
-The enforcement layer can grant new permissions.
+The enforcement layer typically can grant new permissions.
 There is typically no mechanism for the owner to independently verify what the enforcement layer did while the owner was not watching.

 1.3 Information barriers between agents

 When multiple agents operate within the same organization — one handling client A's data, another handling client B's — the information barrier between them is typically enforced by policy, not by architecture.
 A misconfigured permission, a shared credential store, or a compromised orchestration layer can leak data between partitions.
-In regulated industries, this is a compliance failure.
+In regulated industries, this is a compliance failure – a potential criminal offence.

 2. Design Principles